 - Improve brain activity and mood – Amla’s many antioxidants protect the brain from oxidative stress, while vitamin C, which is crucial to the manufacturing of the neurotransmitter norepinephrine, improves mood and boosts brain activity.

 - Prevent cancer – Amla is naturally anti-inflammatory and has an alkalizing effect on the body.
-This helps prevent cancers that results from inflammation and irritation in the body.
-Amla’s wealth of antioxidants help to impede the growth of carcinogenic cells and neutralize cancer causing free radicals.
+This helps prevent cancers that result from inflammation and irritation in the body.
+Amla’s wealth of antioxidants help to impede the growth of carcinogenic cells and neutralize cancer-causing free radicals.
 The antioxidants in Amla may even counterattack the side effects of anti-cancer drugs.
 It’s believed that stomach, skin and liver cancers can be prevented by consuming Amla regularly.

 The Amla berry, sometimes called “Wonderberry”, has many amazing benefits for the entire body; from more beautiful skin and thicker hair to improved brain function and cancer prevention, Amla helps us from head to foot, inside and out.
 These are just some of the reasons why you’d be wise to give Amla a try.

 Caldecott, Todd, Tierra, Michael.
 Ayurveda: The Divine Science of Life, 2006.
 Print.
 August 2014

 Dr. Yeshi Dhonden “Amla and Cancer”.
 YeshiDhonden.com, November 22, 2013.
 Web.
 September 2014

 Oregon Health & Science University.
 “Scientist discover new role for vitamin C in the eye and the brain”.
 Science Daily, July 16, 2011.
 Web.
 September 2014